 - Contractor-led contracts

 A procurement management plan maps out precisely how the procurement process is to be managed, and there will be a contract for each procured service or product to make sure everyone’s on the same page.
 Procurement is a critical component of supply chain management.
 It takes on different flavors depending on whether the contractor is involved in design or not.
-For large projects, the merits of a collaborative approach and strategic partnering are self-evident.
+For large projects, the merits of collaborative construction and strategic partnering are self-evident.

 Construction managers, working as owners’ agents, help define and monitor contracts between the owner and the multitudes of service providers and contractors.
 They know which questions should be asked—Commodity, skill or service?
 Scope of work?
 Level of service?
 How solid are the bidders?
 Who shoulders the risks?
 Potential cost fluctuations?—and what the owner’s priorities are.
 Whether managing procurements, architects and engineers or cantankerous planning commissions, CMs are all about building relationships so that owners can build their dream projects.